 Moms in Prayer is open to MPCS moms who seek to support the school through prayer.
 The moms meet each Tuesday morning at 8:00 a.m. in the Murray Arts Center to pray for our school, students, faculty and staff, and families.
 Look for more information in the Weekly Word about start dates.

 We are always looking for parents to engage in Bible studies, Serve Saturdays, chapels, Family Serve Day, and other groups on campus.
-For information on ways to connect, please contact the Christian Life director, or fill out our volunteer form here.
+For information on ways to connect, please contact the Assistant Head of School for Christian Life or fill out our volunteer form here.

 The Mount Paran Arts Council (MPAC) is a parent organization within the arts community of MPCS.
 MPAC represents the interests of students involved in the arts and supports their efforts through membership and volunteerism.